KindleModding/kindlemodding.github.io/jailbreaking/post-jailbreak/koreader.md

                     <p>When launching KOReader, you may see three options:</p>
                     <code>Start KOReader</code>: The designed way to start KOReader
                     <br/>
-                    <code>Start KOReader (no framework)</code>: Temporarily "kills" the Kindle UI to allocate more resources to KOReader.
+                    <code>Start KOReader (no framework)</code>: Temporarily "kills" the Kindle UI to allocate more resources to KOReader
                     <br/>
                     <code>Start KOReader (ASAP)</code>: Skips a couple of checks and starts KOReader as soon as possible
                     <br/>